burakemir/burakemir.github.io/src/content/post/from_operations_to_effects.md

 +++

 This continues a meditation on effects.
-My last post on the various meanings of effects in the discourse on programming languages (PL) did very little to show how type and effect discipline may be relevant to memmory safety in programming languages.
+My last post on the various meanings of effects in the discourse on programming languages (PL) did very little to show how type and effect discipline may be relevant to memory safety in programming languages.
 Moreover, I encountered a statement I found easy to agree to "before we talk about effects, we need to understand their semantics".

 This is an interesting challenge in itself.
 How do we define precisely what a program that performs I/O actually _means_?